glorphindale/clj-multishot/README.md

     or
     $ lein run [args]

-Or run in development mode with live reloading
+Run in development mode with live reloading

     $ lein ring server 8080

-## Options
+## Args

-* -port to listen to
+* -port to listen to, default is 8080
-* -downstreams is a comma-separated list of downstreams to send requests to
+* -downstreams is a comma-separated list of downstreams to send requests to, default is localhost:8090

 ## License